Pandemonium07/Pandemonium07/README.md

 ## Hi there 👋

+Actually students at 42 Paris, this github pages will follow my code's progression and will contain all my projects.
+(42's projects and other).
+Have fun !
 <!--
 **Pandemonium07/Pandemonium07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.